Coiot/cbr-main/src/albums/s2/episode19.md

 - scene_number: 88
   scene_title: "Mandukhai Project"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode19-scene88.jpg
   narration: "<p>After years of being nuked, the scientists in Northern Yuan have reverse engineered the bombs that decimated their population.
-Will Mandukahi use them as cavalierly as his opponents have?</p>"
+Will Mandukahi use them as cavalierly as her opponents have?</p>"
 - scene_number: 89
   scene_title: "Where beer does flow"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode19-scene89.jpg